Mehdierli/ProgrammingNotes/Angular.md

 * In the same way that in a module we have one root component and many possible secondary components

 ## NgModule
-* Turned the class AppModule into an Angular module just by using the NgModule decorator.
+* Angular apps are modular and Angular has its own modularity system called NgModules.
+* NgModules are containers which have components, service, and other code files.
+* They can import functionality from other NgModules, and export functionality.
+* Every Angular app has at least one NgModule class, the root module
+* most apps have many more feature modules
+* An NgModule is defined by a class decorated with @NgModule().
+The @NgModule() decorator is a function that takes a single metadata object, whose properties describe the module.
 * The @NgModule decorator requires at least three properties: imports, declarations and bootstrap.
-    + imports: expects an array of modules
+    + imports: Other modules whose exported classes are needed by component templates declared in this NgModule.
-    + declarations: expects an array of components, directives and pipes that are part of the module.
+    + declarations: The components, directives, and pipes that belong to this NgModule.
     + bootstrap: is where we define the root component of our module

-## What are pipes?
-Give me an customized Pipe example that u write for your most recent project

 ## Lazy loading
 * load module on demand